aparame/my-website/content/authors/admin/_index.md

 email: "adiparamesh@gmail.com"
 ---

 Hello there.
 I am a PhD candidate in the Mechanical Engineering department at Clemson University.
 My areas of interest lie in **Formal Methods**, **Deep Learning**, and **Autonomous Controls**.
-I particularly focus on the verification of Deep Learning models to quantitatively analyze and ensure safety for autonomous applications such as mobile robots and vehicles.
-I am seeking internship roles starting Summer 2024 in the field of robotics.
+I particularly focus on verifying Deep Learning models for safety, robustness, and fairness.
+I conduct quantitative analysis of the verification results and develop tools to ensure safety for autonomous applications such as mobile robots and vehicles.
+I am seeking internship roles starting in the Summer of 2024 in robotics and autonomous vehicles.
+My skills can be translated to mathematical models and their analysis as well.
 {style="text-align: justify;"}